Study and Training loans are provided by the Australian government including HELP loans

 How do study loans work?

-When you lodge your tax return with an outstanding loan balance, your annual compulsory repayment amount is calculated using a percentage of your repayment income*.
-This means the more you earn, the greater your repayment obligation.
+When you lodge your tax return with an outstanding loan balance, the ATO calculates your annual compulsory repayment amount using a percentage of your repayment income*.
+This means that the more you earn, the greater your repayment obligation.

-You have the option to make voluntary repayments throughout the year to decrease your loan balance; however, these payments will not affect the compulsory repayment calculated during your tax return.
-While these loans do not accrue interest, any loan older than 11 months is subject to indexation, which helps maintain the value of education in line with current educational costs.
+You can make voluntary repayments throughout the year to decrease your loan balance; however, these payments do not change the compulsory repayment calculated during your tax return.
+While these loans do not accrue interest, the ATO indexes any loan older than 11 months, which helps maintain the value of education in line with current educational costs.

 How will indexation impact your study loan?

-On the 1st June each year the balance of the loan is multiplied by the current indexation rate and that amount is then added to the outstanding debt.
-This will now be the amount that the compulsory repayment is calculated from.
+On 1st June each year, the ATO multiplies the loan balance by the current indexation rate and then adds that amount to the outstanding debt.
+This updated balance becomes the basis for calculating the compulsory repayment.

 Repaying your study loan

-Once you begin employment, you must inform your employer about your loan so that they can withhold additional amounts from your salary to cover the expected repayment.
-These withheld amounts will not be applied to your loan balance until you file your tax return and the compulsory repayment is determined.
-If the amount withheld is greater than the required repayment, you will receive a refund.
+Once you begin employment, you must inform your employer about your loan so they can withhold additional amounts from your salary to cover the expected repayment.
+These withheld amounts only apply to your loan balance after you file your tax return and the ATO determines the compulsory repayment.
+If the amount withheld exceeds the required repayment, you will receive a refund.

 EXAMPLE: